 Skip to main content

-Dynamic queues are populated automatically.
-The queue will be populated with records that match a specific filter condition.
-For example, dynamic queues can be used to process new cases that have not yet been assigned a responsible.
+Dynamic queues are populated automatically using records that match a specific filter condition.
+For example, you can use dynamic queues to process new cases that have not yet been assigned to an agent.

-Let's take a closer look at how to create and populate dynamic case queues.
-To create a dynamic queue for cases where the resolution deadline is today or falls within the nearest three days: To do this:
+Create a dynamic queue for cases where the resolution deadline is today or falls within the nearest three days.

 1. Go to the Queues section.

-2. Open the Queues setup view and add a new element.
+2. Open the Queues settings view → New queue.
+This opens a page.

-3. Specify the name of the queue in the opened window.
+3. Specify the name of the queue in the Name field.

-4. Select the priority for the queue.
-The queue priority influences the display order of the queue elements on the agent desktop.
+4. Select the priority for the queue in the Priority field.
+The queue priority influences the display order of the queue elements in the Agent Inbox.
 Learn more: Sort queue elements.

-5. Select a system object in the Queue type field.
-In our case, it is “Case”.
-You can customize queue objects in the Queue objects lookup by clicking the Queue sorting setup action in the Queues section.
-After saving the queue you cannot change its type.
+5. Select an object in the Queue type field.
+For this example, it is "Case."
+You can customize queue objects in the Queue objects lookup by clicking the Queue sorting setup action in the Queues settings view of the Queues section.
+The queue type becomes non-editable after you save the queue.

 9. Specify the filter conditions in the filter area.